Goodyear Ventures Invests in Self-Driving Truck Startup TuSimple

 TuSimple was founded in 2015 with the goal of bringing level-4 autonomous driving technology to the trucking industry, which is poised for disruption with technology.
 The company is testing its driverless trucks in Arizona, Texas, China, Japan and Europe.

-Last year, Goodyear announced a strategic partnership with Goodyear to provide tires and tire management solutions to TuSimple's Autonomous Freight Network (AFN), the world's first autonomous network.
+Last year, Goodyear announced a strategic partnership to provide tires and tire management solutions to TuSimple's Autonomous Freight Network (AFN), the world's first autonomous network.

 As an AFN partner, Goodyear will conduct wear studies to better predict maintenance, understand tire longevity and reduce the carbon impact of fleets.